| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 needed to be persuaded that there was much value in retaining this sort

+of facility.
 Subsequent to the decision of the County Council, made in Dec 03 to

 close the Village Youth Centre and dispose of the site, this authority